blib-la/blibla-comfyui-extensions/README.md

 ![image](https://github.com/failfa-st/hyv/assets/1148334/4ba7027e-d8ab-420c-911a-0a02987d3ff9)

+### Freeze or unfreeze Group

+Locks or unlocks a group and all child Nodes.
+New Nodes will not be affected.

 ### Pin or Unpin all Nodes

 Locks or unlocks all nodes on the canvas.
-New nodes will not be affected.
+New Nodes will not be affected.

 ### Arrange all nodes

-Arranges all nodes in a vertical or horizontal layout.
+Arranges all Nodes in a vertical or horizontal layout.

 **Vertical**